Salaah01/almost-free-elk-analytics/README.md

 ## Why?

-I wanted to analyse my Nginx log and get an understanding of the traffic - specifically understand when things go wrong.
-I didn't want to pay for a third party service and nor did I want to deploy a full ELK stack on my server.
+I wanted to gain deeper insights into my NGINX logs to understand traffic patterns and identify errors, especially when things go wrong.
+However, I didn’t want to rely on expensive third-party log analysis services, nor did I want to deploy a full ELK stack on my server.

-Instead, I wanted a cost effective solution that I could run on my local machine and analyse the logs from my remote server.
+This project aims to provide a cost-effective solution for log analysis that runs entirely on your local machine, but processes logs from a remote server.

 ## How?

-My server produces Nginx logs and I use a cron job to copy the logs to an S3 bucket.
-Whenever I want to analyse the logs, I run a script that downloads the logs from S3 and processes them using Logstash (I could also use an cron job instead).
-The processed logs are then stored in Elasticsearch and visualised in Kibana.
+The server generates NGINX logs, which are periodically uploaded to an S3 bucket via a cron job.
+When you want to analyse these logs, a script is run locally to download the logs from S3 and process them using Logstash.
+The processed logs are then stored in Elasticsearch and visualized in Kibana.

 ```mermaid
 flowchart LR
     subgraph remote_server[Remote Server]
         nginx[Nginx] --> web_app[Web App]
         nginx --> remote_logs[Logs]